Old Fashioned Lemon Squares Recipe

 You can make lemon bars ahead of time and store them in the fridge in an airtight container for a day or two prior to serving.

-While you can freeze the lemon bars prior to cutting, it’s important to wrap in plastic wrap and then store in a ziplock bag and I don’t typically have ziplock bags big enough for the entire 8×8-inch dessert.
+While you can freeze the lemon bars in the pan (or in an 8×8-inch block of bars), it’s important to wrap in plastic wrap and then store in a ziplock bag and I don’t typically have ziplock bags big enough for the entire 8×8-inch pan/dessert.

 Custard is a cooked mixture of eggs and cream.
 Custards can be adapted a variety of ways as well as cooked in different ways.
 If you watch the Great British Baking Show (cheers to you, it’s my fav) you’ll recognize the term used in reference to tarts (as in a custard tart), a crème anglaise (which is a classic vanilla custard) or a crème patissière (which is a boiled custard).